 Step One: Does Your Company Qualify for Subchapter V of Chapter 11?

 Corporations, partnerships, and individuals can qualify to file under Subchapter V of Chapter 11.
-Single-asset real estate businesses are excluded from filing under Subchapter V. A minimum of one-half of the debt in the case must have originated from business activities.
+Single-asset real estate businesses are excluded.
+A minimum of one-half of the debt in the case must have originated from business activities.
 Chapter 11 Subchapter V has debt limits.
 A business must have less than $2,725,625 in non-contingent, liquidated debt (unsecured and secured) to qualify for Subchapter V treatment.

 However, Congress increased the debt limit in Subchapter V to $7,500,000 under the CARES Act.
-This increase in the debt limit is temporary (it is expected to expire in March 2021 unless extended further by Congress).
+The debt limit increase is temporary and will expire in March, 2021 unless extended by Congress.

 Step Two: Decide Whether to Hire a Chapter 11 Attorney

-Even though Subchapter V is designed to be a “fast pass” or streamlined Chapter 11 bankruptcy case, that does not mean that the Subchapter V process is not complicated.
+The subchapter V was designed to be a “fast pass” or streamlined Chapter 11 bankruptcy case.
+That said, that does not mean that the Subchapter V process is not complicated.

 Chapter 11 cases are complex.
 They involve restructuring contracts, lease agreements, and other debts to allow the business to continue operating.
 The plans involve complex “cram downs” of liens that may exceed the value of the collateral.
 Creditors must be assigned to categories and treated differently depending on the type of debt that is owed to each category.